EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 /docs/input/inputfile/#spec
 {:/comment}

 Category SPEC contains species-specific information.
 Because data must be read for each species, tokens are repeated (once for each species).
 For this reason, there is some restriction as to the order of tokens.
-Data for a specific species (Z=, R=, R/W=, LMX=, IDXDN= and the like described below) begins with a token ATOM=; input of tokens specific to that species must precede the next occurence of ATOM=.
+Data for a specific species (Z=, R=, R/W=, LMX=, IDXDN= and the like described below) begins with a token ATOM=;&thinsp; input of tokens specific to that species must precede the next occurence of ATOM=.

-The following four species apply to the automatic sphere resizer:
+The following tokens apply to the automatic sphere resizer:

+{::comment}
 <div onclick="elm = document.getElementById('spec1table'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';"><button type="button" class="button tiny radius">Click to show table.</button></div>
 {::nomarkdown}<div style="display:none;margin:0px 25px 0px 25px;"id="spec1table">{:/}
+{:/comment}

 Token | Arguments | Program | Optional | Default | Explanation
 - | - | - | - | - | -